sgeier/agents-terminal/docs/README.md

   - Controls: width drag (right edge), height drag (bottom edge), corner drag for both; A− / A+ adjust font size; Close kills and removes.
   - Footer shows connection state (Live / Polling / Reconnecting / Closed) and PTY info.
   - Backlog first, then live stream.
 Automatic WS reconnect with 500 ms polling fallback.
+  - Optional Sync: toggle in top bar.
+When on, your keystrokes in any terminal mirror to all other open terminals (best effort via REST input fallback).

 ## Persistence